Downtown Walterboro – Walterboro, South Carolina

 As Colleton’s county seat, downtown Walterboro boasts many historic buildings, including the Old Colleton County Jail.
 Restaurants, churches, and antebellum homes also pepper the streets of downtown Walterboro, giving the town its nickname, “The Front Porch of the Lowcountry.”

-Last but not least, Walterboro is noted for its water tower, one of just three remaining standpipe towers in South Carolina, as shown in the image above; its base also served as the local jail.
+Last but not least, Walterboro is noted for its water tower, one of just three remaining standpipe towers in South Carolina, as shown in the image above and below; its base also served as the local jail.
 (The others include the Allendale Water Tower and Belton Standpipe.)

 Downtown Walterboro Info